Skip to contents

 n

-Integer, non-negative, rolling window size.
+Integer, non-negative, non-NA, rolling window size.
 This is the total number of included values in aggregate function.
-In case of an adaptive rolling function window size has to be provided as a vector for each indivdual value of x.
+In case of an adaptive rolling function, the window size has to be provided as a vector for each individual value of x.
 It supports vectorized input, then it needs to be a vector, or in case of an adaptive rolling a list of vectors.

 fill

-Numeric; value to pad by.
+Numeric; value to pad by for an incomplete window iteration.
 Defaults to NA.
+When partial=TRUE this argument is ignored.

 algo

 Character, default "fast".
-When set to "exact", a slower (but more accurate) algorithm is used.
-It suffers less from floating point rounding errors by performing an extra pass, and carefully handles all non-finite values.
+When set to "exact", a slower (in some cases more accurate) algorithm is used.
 It will use multiple cores where available.
 See Details for more information.

 align